 All close family members will have to apply for Pre-Settled or Settled Status under the EU Settlement Scheme.
 Upon arrival in the UK, they must do it if they wish to stay in the UK with their sponsor.

 The close family member may enter the UK as a visitor after 31 December 2020.
 In this case, they may not apply for Pre-Settled or Settled Status under the EU Settlement Scheme.
-They will have to leave the UK and apply under the UK immigration routes available at the time of application.
+They will have to leave the UK and apply under the UK immigration routes available at application.
 For example, under Appendix FM or EU Settlement Scheme.

 The immigration lawyers at Lawpark are experts in dealing with applications for a family permit as a family member or an extended family member of an EEA national.
-You may need legal help from immigration lawyers in London to prepare and submit your application for a family permit a family member/extended family member of an EEA national.
+You may need legal help from immigration lawyers in London to prepare and submit your application for a family permit, a family member/extended family member of an EEA national.
 So, we are here to provide you with a friendly, reliable, fast, and professional immigration service.

 Our team of professionals can work with you and your EEA Family Permit application.
 So, you can expect to enjoy the following services: